-Strategic Plan A plan outlining the goals and strategies the City will focus on over the next six years.
+A plan outlining the goals and strategies the City will focus on over the next six years.
+Strategic Plan the Street Fund and Utility Tax Fund to Knutzen Family Theatre)

-Subsidy Financial assistance provided by one fund to another fund (e.g. General Fund subsidy of the Street Fund and Utility Tax Fund to Knutzen Family Theatre)
+Financial assistance provided by one fund to another fund (e.g. General Fund subsidy of Subsidy appropriations are approved by Council during the year.
+Appropriation no material value, periodicals and books, and generic computer software.

-Supplemental An appropriation approved by Council after the initial budget adoption.
-Supplemental appropriation ap no material value, periodicals and books, and generic computer software.
+An appropriation approved by Council after the initial budget adoption.
+Supplemental Supplemental performed for the common benefit.

-Supplies Items used to deliver services, such as office supplies, short-lived minor equipment with performed for the common benefit.
 This term does not include special assessments, fees, or charges for services.

-Taxes Compulsory charges levied by a government for the purpose of financing services property.
+Items used to deliver services, such as office supplies, short-lived minor equipment with Supplies property.
 The tax rate is the result of dividing the tax levied by the assessed value of the taxing district.